d0ugal/pynd/docs/index.md

 ```
 $ pynd TODO --doc
+./pynd/filters.py
+103:    def get_source(self, path, node):
+Get the source line for a particular node.

+TODO: Strippng the last line here is a hack - how should we do it
+properly?

 ```

 The above search will find all docstrings that contain TODO.
-If no term is provided, then all docstrings will be output.
+If no term is provided, then all docstrings will be displayed.

 ### Supported Node Types